-- ☐ If you suspect one application is locking your system, you can try to stop it.
-To do this, press <Ctrl>+<Alt>+<Delete> simultaneously and select the application or the process that is locking your system, and then click Shut Down on the Windows Security screen. - If the above method does not work or you do not know which application is locking your system, restart the computer.
-On the Windows[®] taskbar, click the Start button, click Shut Down, and then select Shut Down in the list and click OK. - ☐ If the above method does not work, press the power button and hold it for at least four seconds.
-This turns off the power. - □ If your computer locks up while playing a CD-ROM, stop the CD-ROM, and shutdown the computer by pressing <Ctrl>+<Alt>+<Delete> simultaneously and clicking Shut Down on the Windows Security screen.
+- □ If you suspect one application is locking your system, you can try to stop it.
+To do this, press <Ctrl>+<Alt>+<Delete> simultaneously.
+If you have not changed the default settings, you will enter the Task Manager.
+Select the application or process that is locking your system, and then click End Task. - ☐ If the above method does not work or you do not know which application is locking your system, restart the computer.
+On the Windows® taskbar, click the Start button, click Turn Off Computer, and then select Turn Off. - ☐ If the above method does not work, press the power button and hold it for at least four seconds.
+This turns off the power.

+If your computer locks up while playing a CD-ROM, stop the CD-ROM, and shut down the computer by pressing <Alt>+<F4> and clicking Turn Off in the Turn off computer screen.